 Mechanized Welding Systems for Gas and Water Pipelines

 Welding cross country oil and gas pipelines along with water pipelines is one of the most demanding tasks in mechanized welding.
-Magnatech's welding systems are in daily use in desert conditions in Saudi Arabia, where blowing winds are a constant and temperatures reach 120˚F (49˚C) and higher.
+Magnatech's pipeline welding machines and tools are in daily use in desert conditions in Saudi Arabia, where blowing winds are constant and temperatures reach 120˚F (49˚C) and higher.
 They are also used in harsh winter conditions in Canada, where temperatures drop to -40˚F (-40˚C).
 Because only one pipe length can be added at a time to the existing line, equipment reliability is paramount in joints-per-day productivity.

 Magnatech offers welder training anywhere in the world, assistance in developing weld procedures, and long term support when required.
 Magnatech has a proven track record of successful pipeline welding projects.

-Pipeline welding calls for the very best mechanized welding systems and support, and Magnatech is up to the task.
+Pipeline welding calls for the very best mechanized welding systems and support, and Magnatech is up to the task with our pipeline welding tools and machines.

 Oman has significant quantities of "sour" oil and gas, containing dangerous and corrosive hydrogen sulfide (H2S) and carbon dioxide (CO2).
 It is necessary to use carbon pipe lined with a corrosion resistant alloy (CRA) to withstand the rapid corrosion that would occur to unprotected pipe.